-But the thing I could really never do without is something intriguing to ponder.
+The thing I could really never do without is something intriguing to ponder.
 Though the details have changed frequently, that's been my constant companion for longer than I've had words to express it.

 I continually conjure up hobbies, projects and random things to apply myself to, and these things occupy most of my mind.
 To an observer these may look oddly like work.
 The ability to get excited and lost in a thing indicates to me an interesting person.

 Lately, I've been thinking about: The reason gold is a yellow colour rather than silvery is because the electrons are moving fast enough for relativity to adjust the wavelength of the light absorbed from UV into blue.
 Isn't that awesome?

 Restore your account to continue meeting new people.

 We’ll email you a link to reset it.

 An email is on its way to .
 If you don’t see it, try checking your Spam folder.